Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Looking to leave the politics of it all and escape to the land Down Under?
 We got you covered.

-According to the US State Department, some 6.32 million Americans (excluding the military) live overseas.
-And while those Americans have settled in all corners of the globe, many of them have made their way to the land down under to start a new life.
+Some 8.7 million Americans — excluding the military — live overseas, according to the US State Department.
+And while those Americans have settled in all corners of the globe, many of them have made their way to the land Down Under to start a new life.

 With friendly locals, a thriving economy and some of the best beaches in the world, Australia makes one very attractive destination for US expats.
 It’s a developed country where the locals speak English, the weather is warm and the job prospects are good for the right people.
 So yeah, why not move to Australia?

-If you’re nodding your head and considering moving to Australia from the US, here’s what you need to do to make sure your relocation is as smooth and easy as possible.
+If you’re nodding your head and considering moving Down Under, here’s what you need to do to make sure your relocation is as smooth and easy as possible.

 American nationals coming to Australia will obviously need to do so on a visa.
 While there are a number of visas you may be eligible for, some of the more popular Aussie visas for Americans include the:

 - Partner (provisional) visa (subclass 309) and the partner (migrant) visa (subclass 100).
 If you’re the spouse or de facto partner of an Australian citizen, permanent resident or eligible New Zealand citizen, these visas allow you to travel to and live in Australia.
 You must be outside of Australia when you apply for this visa.

 - Work and holiday visa (subclass 462).
 This youth visa is designed to give Americans between the ages of 18 and 31 the opportunity to work and study in Australia for up to one year with restriction.
 US citizens can choose to apply for this visa online.

 - Higher education sector visa (subclass 573).
 Americans who wish to study higher education in Australia may do so with the 573 visa upon being accepted into an approved Australian educational institution.